Maximal Free-Space Concentration of Electromagnetic Waves: General Bounds

 Thus, the currents comprise the degrees of freedom determining the beam shape.
 As illustrated in \figref{setup}, finding the maximum focal intensity at a single point for any desired focal spot size now reduces to determining the optimal effective currents.
 We will assume equations such as \eqref{psidef} can be solved by any standard electromagnetic discretization scheme~\cite{Jin2011}, and we will write the matrix versions with the same symbols but without position arguments.
 For example, $\psi = \tens{\Gamma} \xi$ is the matrix equivalent of \eqref{psidef}, with $\psi$ and $\xi$ vectors and $\tens{\Gamma}$ a matrix.
 The total intensity at any point in free space, summing electric and magnetic contributions, is given by the squared norm of $\psi$:

 We now formulate the maximal-concentration question as a constrained optimization problem.
 The ideal optical beam has maximum focal intensity at a point (set at $\xv=0$), zero field along some spot-size contour $\mathcal{C}$, and a total propagating power $P$ not exceeding an input value of $P_0$.
-Thus, the maximum focal intensity, and the ideal effective currents generating it, solve the optimization problem:
+In \secref{metric} {we consider alternatives to a zero-field contour as metrics of concentration, thus we denote the optimization problem with the zero-field contour as ``\OPZF.''} Then, the maximum focal intensity, and the ideal effective currents generating it, solve the optimization problem denoted by:

-where the ``0'' and $\mcC$ subscripts indicate that $\tG$ and $\psi$ are evaluated (in the appropriate basis) at the origin or at the spot-size contour, respectively.
-Attempting to directly solve \eqref{optimization} is infeasible: the $\tG_0^\dagger \tG_0$ matrix is positive semidefinite (which is nonconvex under maximization~\cite{Boyd2004}), the equality constraint prevents the use of Rayleigh-quotient-based approaches~\cite{Horn2013}, and the power constraint is difficult to write in a simple linear or quadratic form.
+where the ``0'' and $\mcC$ subscripts indicate that $\tG$ and $\psi$ are evaluated (in the appropriate basis) at the origin or at the spot-size contour, respectively{.
+(It does not violate any physical laws to set all electric and magnetic components to zero on a contour.
+If one wanted to require only a subset of field components to be zero then that could be achieved by only including those components in the definition of $\tG_\mcC$.)} Attempting to directly solve \eqref{optimization} is infeasible: the $\tG_0^\dagger \tG_0$ matrix is positive semidefinite (which is nonconvex under maximization~\cite{Boyd2004}), the equality constraint prevents the use of Rayleigh-quotient-based approaches~\cite{Horn2013}, and the power constraint is difficult to write in a simple {convex} form.